-More recently, the Canadian Securities Administrators have published proposals for the governance of mutual funds and for the conduct of their employees.177 They take a more nuanced view of mutual fund governance, noting that there are several forms of organization (principally corporations and trusts, though there are funds owned by their investors, as well as semi-closed or closed end funds) now existing, and that each poses particular questions regarding risk, conduct and governance.178 In effect, the CSA argue that Kirby was too sweeping and that there is no reason to force all arrangements into the straitjacket of corporate organization.
+More recently, the Canadian Securities Administrators have published proposals for the governance of mutual funds and for the conduct of their employees.
+They take a more nuanced view of mutual fund governance, noting that there are several forms of organization (principally corporations and trusts, though there are funds owned by their investors, as well as semi-closed or closed end funds) now existing, and that each poses particular questions regarding risk, conduct and governance.
+The In effect, the CSA argue that Kirby was too sweeping and that there is no reason to force all arrangements into the straitjacket of corporate organization.
 This view, while certainly convenient to the industry, is open for public consultation and comment until June 2002, and it will be many months before regulatory changes are final.

-5.2.4.
-The Saucier Report
+5.2.5.The Saucier Report

 In 2000, a successor to the Dey Committee was created.
 The Joint Committee on Corporate Governance was formed in order to examine the effectiveness of the Dey recommendations, to re-evaluate corporate governance in light of a new political and economic landscape, and to update the TSE listing requirements on corporate governance.
-The Committee's www.ific.ca/eng/frames.asp?l1=Regulation_and_Committees.
-The paper contains a review of administrative law reform proposals in the area.
+The Committee's report, named after its Chair, Guylaine Saucier, 179 paid particular attention to the impacts of globalization and modified the Dey recommendations accordingly.